BrightSoul/vscode-html-configurable-autocomplete/README.md

  * This version works with regular expressions so it doesn't offer any advanced, full-fledged JavaScript parser that could help you get completion items by descriptors in a js file;

- * VSCode must be restarted after changing this extension configuration.
+ * Find References not implmented at this time but might be in the future.

 ## Release Notes